Solid vs Polyurethane Motor Mounts: Does Material Matter?

 The same applies to rubber and polyurethane bushings.
 The latter will continue to dampen the vibrations, but the efficiency will be noticeably lower than that of rubber.

 These qualities make poly mounts an excellent candidate for modified cars.
 Essentially, you get the best of both worlds.
-But it does come with its fair share of drawbacks.
+But it comes with its fair share of drawbacks.

 Let’s quickly summarize the pros and cons of using polyurethane motor mounts, starting with the pros: